kul-group/MAZE-sim/docs/source/design_pattern.rst

 #.
 For each unique T site:

     a.
-Create a new Atoms object consisting of T site and the Atoms surrounding the T site
+Create a new Atoms object consisting of a T site and the Atoms surrounding the T site
     #.
 Remove a Si from the new Atoms object
     #.
 Optimize the structure of the new Atoms object
     #.
 Integrate the optimized structure back into the original Zeolite Atoms object